-Meeting Title: Trust Board Date: 27 February 2020 Agenda No 3.1.1 Report Title: Gender Pay Gap Lead Director/ Manager: Harbhajan Brar, Chief People Officer Report Author: Sion Pennant-Williams, Workforce Intelligence Man ager Presented for: Assurance/Approval Executive Summary: The Trust has a legal requirement to produce an annual gender pay gap report based on a snapshot date of the 31 March each year.
+Meeting Title: Trust Board Date: 27 February 2020 Agenda No 3.1.1 Report Title: Gender Pay Gap Lead Director/ Harbhajan Brar, Chief People Officer Manager: Traibility Brai, Office 1 copie officer Report Author: Sion Pennant-Williams, Workforce Intelligence Man nager Presented for: Assurance/Approval Executive Summary: The Trust has a legal requirement to produce an annual gender pay gap report based on a snapshot date of the 31 March each year.
 This report must be submitted to the Government and published on the Trust's public website.
 The gender pay gap as at the 31 March 2019 (the snapshot date for reporting) is 14.83% mean and 7.85% median.
 The 4 pay quartiles show a higher proportion of males in the highest and lowest pay quartiles, despite the workforce being predominantly female.
-The mean pay gap has increased by just over 1% s Examination of the pay gap within the different pays little difference in the average hourly rates until ban years the reason for the pay gap lies primarily within staff group, primarily in the Junior Doctor and Cons scales shows th d 9.
-Similar to p n the medical a at there is previous nd dental The mean gender pay gap for bonuses is 42.5% and the median is 66.67%.
+The mean pay gap has increased by just over 1% since the previous year.
+Examination of the pay gap within the different payscales shows that there is little difference in the average hourly rates until band 9.
+Similar to previous years the reason for the pay gap lies primarily within the medical and dental staff group, primarily in the Junior Doctor and Consultant pay grades.
+The mean gender pay gap for bonuses is 42.5% and the median is 66.67%.
 This figure has seen a large increase since the previous year.
-This is due to the inclusion of low value long service awards which were primarily paid to female staff, whilst the Clinical Excellence Awards were of much higher value and were primarily paid to males Consultants, though it looks like more female Consultants are starting to receive these.
-Recommendation: The Board is asked to note that: Note the contents of the report and offer any co mments; and The Workforce & Education Committee considered this report on 18 February 2020 and the Committee's reflections were included in the Committee's Board Report under agenda item 3.1; and Agree, subject to reflecting any matters raised by the Board, that the report could be published on the Trust's public website.
-Supports Trust Strategic Objective: Build a better St George's CQC Theme: Leadership & Engagement Single Oversight N/A Framework Theme: Diele Implications Risk: N/A Submit is data to the Government and publish the report on public website Legal/Regulatory: Resources: Submit is data to the Government and publish the report on public website.
-N/A Equality and Diversity: This report addresses equality and diversity issues related to gender pay inequalities.
-Previously Trust Executive Committee Date: 19/02/2020 Considered by: Workforce & Education Committee 18/02/2020 Appendices: N/A ı 1
+This is due to the inclusion of low value long service awards which were primarily paid to female staff, whilst the Clinical Excellence Awards were of much higher value and were primarily paid to males Consultants, though it looks like more female Consultants are starting to receive these. • Recommendation: The Board is asked to note that: Note the contents of the report and offer any comments; and The Workforce & Education Committee considered this report on 18 February 2020 and the Committee's reflections were included in the Committee's Board Report under agenda item 3.1; and Agree, subject to reflecting any matters raised by the Board, that the report could be published on the Trust's public website.
+Supports Trust Strategic Objective: Build a better St George's CQC Theme: Leadership & Engagement Single Oversight N/A Framework Theme: Insulia etta era Diele Implications Risk: N/A Submit is data to the Covernment and publish the report on public website Legal/Regulatory: Resources: Submit is data to the Government and publish the report on public website.
+Equality and N/A This report addresses equality and diversity issues related to gender pay Diversity: This report addresses equality and diversity issues related to gender pay inequalities.
+Previously Trust Executive Committee Date: 19/02/2020 Considered by: Workforce & Education Committee 18/02/2020 Appendices: N/A l 10,02,2020 , ppendices.
+13// 1